Intellectual Property & Public Domain Protection

 Wolf Haldenstein put itself at the forefront of intellectual property jurisprudence by initiating a groundbreaking class action over a disputed copyright, Good Morning To You Productions Corp. v.
 Warner/Chappell Music, Inc., No. CV 13-04460-GHK (MRWx) (C.D.
 Cal.), which successfully challenged the copyright claimed on “Happy Birthday to You,” the world’s most famous song.
 The Firm received worldwide acclaim for its trailblazing work in the Happy Birthday litigation, which returned the song to the public domain.
 Global media, such as USA Today, The New York Times, The Guardian, The Hollywood Reporter, Variety, Billboard, Rolling Stone, The Chicago Tribune, NPR, NBC News, CBS Nightly News, The Late Show with Stephen Colbert, and The Tonight Show Starring Jimmy Fallon, celebrated the historic results achieved by the Firm.

-The Copyright, Intellectual Property & Public Domain Practice is fully supported by the Firm’s Business Practice group, dovetailing and leveraging our skills and experience in complex class actions, jury trials, and business litigation to protect our clients, their intellectual property and the public domain.
+The Intellectual Property & Public Domain Protection practice is fully supported by the Firm’s Business Practice group, dovetailing and leveraging our skills and experience in complex class actions, jury trials, and business litigation to protect our clients, their intellectual property and the public domain.